Automated Fixed-Point Conversion

 You can convert floating-point MATLAB code to fixed-point code using the Fixed-Point Conversion tool in HDL Coder™ projects.
 You can choose to propose data types based on simulation range data, derived (also known as static) range data, or both.

 You can manually enter static ranges.
-These manually entered ranges take precedence over simulation ranges and the app uses them when proposing data types.
-In addition, you can modify and lock the proposed type so that the app cannot change it.
+These manually-entered ranges take precedence over simulation ranges and the tool uses them when proposing data types.
+In addition, you can modify and lock the proposed type so that the tool cannot change it.
 For more information, see Locking Proposed Data Types.

 For a list of supported MATLAB features and functions, see MATLAB Language Features Supported for Automated Fixed-Point Conversion.

 Verify that your test files cover the full intended operating range of your algorithm using code coverage results.

 Propose fraction lengths based on default word lengths.

 Propose word lengths based on default fraction lengths.

 Validate that you can build your project with the proposed data types.

 Test numerics by running the test bench with the fixed-point types applied.

 View a histogram of bits used by each variable.